-Description: A contract for $2,050 was awarded to Lawrence Mury of Arichat West in January of 1908 to construct a lighthouse tower on the marshes south of Mitchener Point.
+A lighthouse was built atop Horton Bluff in 1851 to guide mariners to the mouth of Avon River, but additional aids were needed in the river itself.
+In January 1908, a contract for $2,050 was awarded to Lawrence Mury of West Arichat to construct a lighthouse tower on the marshes south of Mitchener Point, where Kennetcook River joins Avon River.
 The following description of the tower was provided in the Annual Report of the Department of Marine and Fisheries for 1909.

 It is a wooden tower, square in plan, with sloping sides, surmounted by a square wooden lantern, the whole painted white.
 It stands on a square cribwork foundation, and is 49 feet high from base to top of ventilator on lantern.
 The illuminating apparatus is fixed white dioptric, of the sixth-order.